JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Updated the SDK and game mod launcher loader, thanks to Psycho-A.
 Removed warrens2 computer trigger and fixed museum email adresses.
 Corrected over twenty facial animations and a possible Patty bug.
-Fixed traps at the temple and an issue with somebody in the diner.
+Fixed stuff at the temple and an issue with somebody in the diner.

 v10.9                                                  16.07.2021
 -----